gzc9047/SLAPrediction/README.md

 Predict SLA for multiple dependencies.
 This tool can help you predict it SLA before your make design decision and write the real code.
 Like:

 * Your code calls multiple APIs sequentially (or concurrently), you want to estimate the SLA of its latency based on these APIs latency.
-* Your App will allow user store many documents in it, you want to estimate the SLA of all documents' size for one user based on: 1) the SLA of how many documents each user own, 2) the SLA of single document's size. `This use case is not supported now.
-For now I use Shell and AWK script, to implement this kind function I need design it carefully to make sure it use the right way.
-TODO (louix): implement it.`
+* Your App will allow user store many documents in it, you want to estimate the SLA of all documents' size for one user based on: 1) the SLA of how many documents each user own, 2) the SLA of one users' all documents size. `This use case is supported now.
+But the formula is not perfect, use it carefully.
+TODO (louix): improve it.`

 ## Usage
 SLA in this project means collection of probability and values.
 This is a SLA example (SLA_A.txt), first column means the probability of value no more than the second column (it is sample of CDF, cumulative distribution function).